amanda-hecht89/city-builder-Extra-Credit/README.md

 1) **Think about how to validate each of your features according to a Definition of Done.
 (Hint: console.log usually helps here.)**
 1) **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**

+***** credit for ART ******
+Hiking icon by Icons8
+Ski icon by Icons8
+Shopaholic icon by Icons8
+Bouldering Skin Type 1 icon by Icons8
+Winter icon by Icons8
+Summer icon by Icons8
+Spring icon by Icons8
+Fallen Leaf icon by Icons8

 Additional considerations:
 - Ask: which of your HTML elements need to be hard coded, and which need to be dynamically generated?